eideeivindsen/react-beginner-course-day-2/00-recap/README.md

 #### 📌 Task 3 - Ceate a Pokemon components that renders all three evolutionary stages
 In `App.jsx`, create a `Pokemon` component that accepts the props `first`, `second`, and `third`.
 The component should display all three Pokémon inside a fragment `<> </>`.

-Now use the `Pokemon` component in the map, instead of only showing an `Avatar` with the first Pokemon.
+Now use the `Pokemon` component in the map function created earlier, instead of only showing an `Avatar` with the first Pokemon.
 If you are up for a challenge, use the rest notatin when destructuring, and spread notation when mapping.
 <details><summary>💡 Hint</summary>

 ```js